Rinori99/chat/README.md

 - Maven 3 or later
 - MySQL 8.0

-Have a database named *authentication* created:
+Have a database named *chat* created:
 ```python
 create database chat;
 ```